avoumatsodo/avoumatsodo.github.io/_research/Industrialization.md

 </p>

 <div style="text-align: justify">
 Data from South Africa substantiates the theoretical model’s predictions.
-Indeed, increasing the financial development level over the period decreases the agricultural employment share to 8.32%, while the shares in the manufacturing and services sectors increase by 1.14% and 3%, respectively.
+Increasing the financial development level  decreases the agricultural employment share while the shares in the manufacturing and services sectors increase.
-This evidence demonstrates that financial development positively influences the structural change process in South Africa.
  </div>

 ### • Cross-country analysis
 <div style="text-align: justify">
+The cross-country analysis also shows that countries with a higher average level of financial development are those that have reached a higher peak.
  </div>

 <center>